SigmanGroup/python-modeling/README.md

+This repository is the work of Austin LeSueur, Ellyn Peters, Cian Kingston, Tobias Gensch, and many other members of the Sigman lab over the years.

 # python-modeling
 This repository contains the Sigman lab workflow for linear modeling, primarily driven by bidirectional stepwise MLR, as well as threshold analysis and tools for feature curation.